 “This is an impossible Utopia!” we will be told by self-styled “realists”.
 But what is utterly unrealistic is to imagine that the problems facing humanity can be solved on the basis of the present system that has brought the world to its present sorry state.
 To say that humanity is incapable of finding a better alternative to the laws of the jungle is a monstrous libel on the human race.

-By harnessing the colossal potential of science and technology, freeing them from the monstrous shackles of private ownership and the nation state, it will be possible to solve all the problems that oppress our world and threaten it with destruction.
+By harnessing the colossal potential of science and technology, freeing them from the abominable shackles of private ownership and the nation state, it will be possible to solve all the problems that oppress our world and threaten it with destruction.
 Real human history will only commence when men and women have put an end to capitalist slavery and taken the first steps towards the realm of freedom.